I am I and my circumstance; and, if I do not save it, I do not save myself.José Ortega y Gasset

 Now that I’m a young adult

 My life feels like split in two, one half in Bolivia and the other in the U.S. and despite having gone through a healing transition, I did the best I could with the circumstance I found myself in.
 I grew up a lot and now, 14 years after I moved, I’m better off—emotionally—and that has nothing to do with the country I live in.
 It has to do, ironically, with the way I was raised.
-Today I feel like a survivor grateful to keep breathing, grateful to still be young, and happy to own my own decisions.
+Today I feel grateful my parents took the decicion to emigrate, no matter how painful this was.
+They took the choice the thought was the best for us.
+Today I feel like a survivor happy to keep breathing, grateful to still be young, and happy to own my own decisions.

-Today if someone asks me what is it like to live in the U.S.? my answer would be: it’s a challenge from the moment you arrive to when you get used to it, because wherever you are; if you are not in your country, you will always be made to feel like an outsider.
+Today if someone asks me what is it like to live in the U.S.? my answer would be: it’s a challenge from the moment you arrive until the moment you get used to it, because wherever you are; if you are not in your country, you will always be made to feel like an outsider.